osl-incubator/scicookie/docs/guide.md

 ### Code of conduct

 A code of conduct is a set of guidelines that outlines the expected behavior of individuals participating in a community or organization.
 It typically specifies the types of behavior that are considered acceptable and unacceptable, as well as the consequences for violating the code of conduct.
-In SciCookie you can find and choose between two adaptations of well-known codes of conduct accepted by a large part of the community: *A Code of Conduct for Open Source Communities by Contributors Covenant* and *The Citizen Code of Conduct*.
+In SciCookie you can find and choose between three adaptations of well-known codes of conduct accepted by a large part of the
+community: *A Code of Conduct for Open Source Communities by Contributors Covenant*,*The Citizen Code of Conduct*, and the Adapted NumFOCUS Code of Conduct.

 - **`contributor-covenant` option**: The Contributor Covenant aims to create a safe and inclusive environment for all contributors to open source projects.
 By